Tell Congress: Pass comprehensive legislation to reduce gun violence

-The National Rifle Association’s top legislative priority this year has been to roll back the regulations on what they call noise suppressors.
+The National Rifle Association’s top legislative priority has been to roll back the regulations on what they call noise suppressors.
 The gun lobby claims the restrictions are costly and unnecessary since silencers are rarely used to commit crimes.

 The GOP-sponsored bill, the Sportsmen Heritage and Recreational Enhancement Act (SHARE Act), would remove gun silencers from the list of items regulated by the 1934 National Firearms Act.
 Under current law, silencers , which reduce the noise emitted from firearms, are regulated as strictly as machine guns and short-barreled rifles.
 This bill needs to be stopped.

 In addition to stopping the SHARE Act, there are a number of bills that need our support.